-Cooperative Education (co-op) allows employers in a wide variety of fields to build a human resources pipeline of energetic, young professionals.
-Our employer partners include a wide range of non-profit and for-profit organizations, government agencies, educational institutions, law firms, and many more participants from an array of industries.
+Cooperative Education (co-op) allows employers in a wide variety of fields to build a pipeline of energetic, young professionals for entry level positions.
+Our employer partners include a wide range of for-profit and non-profit organizations, government agencies, educational institutions, law firms, and many more participants from an array of industries.

 The Cooperative Education Program at Northeastern University, also known as “co-op,” is an educational model that provides students with opportunities to alternate periods of academic study and periods of paid, full-time employment related to their academic majors and interests.

 For you, the employer, the program offers a continual gateway to enthusiastic employees with developing skills and talents, as well as potential relationships with future colleagues.
 This partnership offers you:

 - A simple, cost-effective way to meet human resource needs: no recruitment costs – Co-op students are paid as temporary hourly employees;

 - Six-month co-op periods, with ample time for students to be productive and valuable employees (scheduling back-to-back co-op periods results in full-time coverage for ongoing work);

 - Opportunities to create flexible work environments in which permanent staff are able to take on special projects or complete “hard to get to” projects while co-op students take on recurring work; and

 - The enthusiasm, fresh perspective, and energy of talented young people eager to learn.